 More surfaces to clean

-Bidets add extra components to your loo, meaning more spots to scrub.
-Think of it as doubling your bathroom cleaning duties — yay?
+Bidets add extra components to your loo, doubling your bathroom cleaning duties.

 Potential leaks

-A leaky bidet can turn your bathroom into an unintended water park, where the main attraction is definitely not what you had in mind for your morning routine.
+A leaky bidet can turn your bathroom into a water park, where the main attraction is definitely not what you had in mind for your morning routine.

 Plus, all those fancy features can lead to more frequent repairs and maintenance, adding to the overall cost and hassle.